-Finally, we defined a particles deposition ratio $\eta_d(d{ae})$ that correspond to the ratio of the mass deposited on the is the details of the device's geometric dimensions and the choice of minor and major flow rates that determine the device's theoretical separation performance (Loo and Cork, 1988; Marple and Chien, 1980).
+In ideal working conditions of the SADS as a gas-particle separator, we expect η_d and η_v to be zero while $\eta_p = 1$.
+The details of the device's geometric dimensions and the choice of minor and major flow rates determine the device's theoretical separation performance (Loo and Cork, 1988; Marple and Chien, 1980).
 In the present article, these choices are assumed to be theoretically optimal, and we study only the effects of certain design and manufacturing details on the device's ability to actually achieve its theoretical performance.
 Hence, minor and major flows are set constant at their theoretical optimum as specified.